Robert Ballard: RMS Titanic

 After their missions for the Navy, Knorr arrived on site on August 22, 1985, and deployed Argo.
-When they searched for the two submarines, Ballard and his team discovered that they had imploded from the immense pressure at depth.
+When they searched for the two submarines, Ballard and his team discovered they had imploded from the immense pressure at depth.
 It littered thousands of pieces of debris all over the ocean floor.
-Following the large trail of debris led them directly to both and made it significantly easier for them to locate them than if they were to search for the hulls directly.
-He already knew that the Titanic imploded from pressure as well, much the same way the two submarines did, and concluded that it too must have also left a scattered debris trail.
+Following the large trail of debris led them directly to the remnants of both vessels and made them significantly easier to locate than if they were to search for the hulls directly.
+He already knew that the Titanic imploded from pressure, much like the two submarines, and concluded that it too must have left a scattered debris trail.
 Using that lesson, they had Argo sweep back and forth across the ocean floor looking for the Titanic's debris trail.
 They took shifts monitoring the video feed from Argo as it searched the ocean floor two miles below.

-In the early morning hours of September 1, 1985, observers noted anomalies on the otherwise smooth ocean floor.
+In the early morning of September 1, 1985, observers noted anomalies on the smooth ocean floor.
 At first, it was pockmarks, like small craters from impacts.
 Eventually, debris was sighted as the rest of the team was awakened.
 Finally, a boiler was sighted, and soon after that, the hull was found.

 Ballard's team made a general search of the Titanic's exterior, noting its condition.
-Most significantly, they confirmed that it had split in two, and that the stern was in far worse shape than the bow.
+Most significantly, they confirmed that it had split in two and that the stern was in far worse shape than the bow.
 They did not have much time to explore, as others were waiting to take Knorr on other scientific pursuits, but his fame was now assured.
-He originally planned to keep the exact location a secret to prevent anyone from claiming prizes from it.
-He considered the site a cemetery, and refused to desecrate it by removing artifacts.
+He originally planned to keep the location secret to prevent anyone from claiming prizes.
+He considered the site a cemetery and refused to desecrate it by removing artifacts.